WordStorm House - a wordsmithery

 So begins an epic tale of early Virginia.
 It was the Company’s second shipment of the kind, begun two years before.
 But for William Micklewood and Margaret Withering -- Will and Maggie -- the Lord Mayor's order meant their journey had only just begun.

-Note that maps and other background material will be posted as the story unfolds, for those who are interested.
+Maps and other background material may be posted as the story unfolds, for those who are interested.
 Check the "Maps, etc." tab for details.

-Historical detail that underlies and binds the novel, together with commentary and references, will be posted online-only.
 The novel is fiction, of course.
-Characters have been invented, (although some share names of historically known figures).
-Ship names have been altered; the timeline condensed or expanded as needed; unfair personal characterizations may abound.
-It is a novel, not a documentary.
+Characters have been invented, (although some share the names and some details of historically known figures).
+Ship names have been altered; the timeline condensed or expanded as needed.
+While a novel, not a documentary, much historical detail underlies it, for the tale has emerged from a simmering stew of historical fact, grainy manuscripts, published letters, court documents, testimony, sermons, archived broadsheets and other material.

 It is to their memory and in their honor that Jonathan's Seed is respectfully dedicated.